Ricorocks-Digital-Agency/Soap/README.md

 ```php
 Soap::fake(['http://endpoint.com:Details' => Response(['foo' => 'bar'])]);
 ```
+Now, only SOAP requests to the `Details` actions will be mocked.

 You can also specify multiple actions with the `|` operator:
 ```php
 Soap::fake(['http://endpoint.com:Details|Information|Overview' => Response(['foo' => 'bar'])]);
 ```

-Now, only SOAP requests to the `Details` actions will be mocked.
+Now, only SOAP requests to the `Details`, `Information` and `Overview` actions will be mocked.

 ### Inspecting requests